 Direct Product Purchase

 Recently, the battery charging industry has seen numerous rapid charging claims of breakthrough performance.
 Finally, there is one that truly is exceptional and outperforms anything currently available.
 In partnership with PDI, Chargetek has developed the only true rapid charge solution.
 We can safely charge up to 80% of battery capacity in 20 minutes.
 Based on proven patents, chemical analysis, and confirmed with extensive testing, there is no doubt that our technology outperforms anything available on the market today.
-Please email us at firstname.lastname@example.org with your questions and inquiries.
+Please review our rapid charging article articles in ABT (see pages 6 and 7) and in EDN and email us at email@example.com with your questions and inquiries.